What is SaaS ERP?

 SaaS ERP can be deployed in hours or days because the ERP vendor or cloud partner manages the IT infrastructure and users access the software from a desktop web browser or smartphone app.

 However, a SaaS ERP implementation can be slowed by the need to migrate data from the old ERP system.
 Users also need time to get used to new ways of executing business processes and interacting with the software.
-Integration can be a hassle because SaaS ERP usually must communicate with other SaaS applications or with on-premises software for functions such as manufacturing and warehouse management.
+Integration can be an issue because SaaS ERP usually must communicate with other SaaS applications or with on-premises software for functions such as manufacturing and warehouse management.
 Despite its generally well-deserved reputation for being easier to use than most on-premises ERP systems, SaaS ERP brings its own learning curve that requires organizations to invest time and resources in training and change management.

 Many long-standing vendors of on-premises ERP, including SAP, Oracle, Microsoft and Infor, have at least one true multi-tenant SaaS ERP product.

 A handful of vendors have only ever offered multi-tenant SaaS ERP.
-Oracle NetSuite (the first cloud ERP vendor, founded in 1998) and Workday are among these so-called pure-play SaaS pioneers.
+Oracle NetSuite -- the first cloud ERP vendor, founded in 1998 -- and Workday are among these so-called pure-play SaaS pioneers.
 Other prominent SaaS vendors are Certinia (formerly FinancialForce), Plex, Rootstock Software (part of Salesforce.com) and Sage Intacct.